 So, if you’re looking for some items that you can include in your pamper hamper or just gifts for yourself that few people would ever think to give, this list of gadgets should be on top of your list.

 Meditation is a big part of any self-care routine but when you’re a busy mom with no time to spare, what can you do?

 Sometimes, all you really have is that time when you’re sleeping, just about to fall asleep or a few minutes after waking.

 In fact, that’s exactly what I do at night once everyone is sleeping.

-I tried wireless headphones but why do they have these really bright blinking blue lights that can really detract from sleep?
 It’s not actually conducive to a restful night’s sleep – especially if you’re beside someone who’s slightly photophobic.
-Also, if you wake up with the earbuds still in, your ears are probably going to be really sore (my personal experience anyway).
+Also, if you wake up with the earbuds still in, your ears are most likely going to be really sore (my personal experience anyway).